 SEO Campaigns for Large Companies

-My biggest SEO client I was a part of was running one of the largest web platforms in the web, was spending half a million dollars per year, and was managed by about 5 SEOs — a relatively small number of SEOs who managed a considerably large budget.
+For one of the bigger SEO client I was a part of was running one of the largest web platforms in the web, was spending half a million dollars per year, and was managed by about 5 SEOs — a relatively small number of SEOs who managed a considerably large budget.

-It becomes pretty clear that even a project that brings in half a million dollar revenue per year for an SEO agency, would not even pay for 5 full SEO experts if they worked only on that project.
+It becomes pretty clear that even a project that brings in half a million dollar revenue per year for an SEO agency, would not even pay for 5 full SEO experts if they worked only on that project alone.

 SEO Campaigns for Medium-Sized Businesses